Disclaimer- Gilmore Girls and the characters associated with the show are not mine.

 "So you're giving me away?"
 Jess asked Ray, who had come forward and was fixing Jess's tie.

 "Your bride is persuasive.
-I tried to tell her you might not appreciate it, and some of your friends and family really wouldn't, but she promised no one would push me in the pond," he said with a look at Luke, who shrugged.
+I tried to tell her you might not appreciate it, and some of your friends and family really wouldn't, but she promised no one would push me into the water," he said with a look at Luke, who shrugged.
 "She said she was grateful to me, for saving you, for helping you when you needed it.
 Momma's here too," Ray added, taking the boutonnière from Luke and pining it on Jess's lapel.
 "Rory has a generous heart, Jess.
 She and I talked last night, cleared the air a bit.
 I like her, she has spunk."
 Jess nodded, agreeing and understanding.
 Rory had given Ray a bit of hell, deserved of course, but then she welcomed him too.
-He was happy Ray, and his mom, were here.
+He was happy Ray and his mom were here.
 Sure, the meet meant more in terms of Ray's word, but this confirmed it, he was free.
 Plus what Rory was saying was, to some extent, Ray could be in their lives.
 Probably not Godfather to their unborn children, although the thought made him smirk, but maybe lunches when they visited New York.

 "Are we ready?
 It looks like everyone's seated," Jess said, before giving a thumbs up to Emily, who sent Sookie and Lane's children to push lanterns into the pond.
 Doula and Gigi were next as they moved forward to drop flower petals across the bridge and into the water.
 Taking a moment to look around, Jess was impressed with the decorations.
 The bridge was beautiful with the lighted flower garland, and white runner.
 The trees all around the lake were lit with twinkle lights, and the pond had the floating lanterns.
 There were a few strategically placed spotlights, since the sun was setting, but the bridge was well lit.
-The whole area was filled with white and dark blue flowers.
+The whole area was filled with white and blue flowers.
 Emily and the town had gone all out on this warm May evening.

 Turning to face Matt and Chris together, Jess smiled.
 After several long conversations, with Matt threatening to kick his ass multiple times, his friends had let his abandonment of Truncheon go.
 Although the digs didn't seem to be letting up.